-Having recently returned from a trip to Disney World, I thought I’d share a few of my top Disney World tips that I came up with.
+When I returned from my first trip to Disney World back in 2016, I thought I’d share a few of my top Disney World tips that I came up with.
 None of these are specific to any particular park, so they could be described as Disney World tips or Disneyland tips or even just plain only Disney tips.
 Most of these are not my own inventions but I compiled the list and this is what worked for us as we tried to keep to a little bit of a Disney budget.

 1. Bring a stroller (even if your kids aren’t little)

-Disney World Tips #1: My youngest child is 3 and nearly 4 and is a big girl (just ask her!) – we haven’t regularly used a stroller for her probably in the past 2 years.
+Disney World Tips #1: When we first went, my youngest child was 3 and nearly 4 and is a big girl (just ask her!) – we haven’t regularly used a stroller for her probably in the past 2 years.
 Still, there are so many reasons you’ll want a stroller.
 First of all, even though your little kid thinks he’s a big kid, after 3-4 hours of walking, he won’t be a big kid.
-Of course, even though it was on the packing list…. we forgot it at home 🙂
+Of course, even though it was on the packing list…. we forgot our stroller at home 🙂

 Strollers at Disney World rent for $15 / day!
 We had a bit more latitude since we were driving to Orlando (instead of flying), but when we realized we forgot the stroller – we stopped at Walmart and BOUGHT a stroller.
-It cost us $30 and then we sold it for $15 after we got back!
+It cost us $30 and then we sold it on Craigslist for $15 after we got back!
+Still cheaper than renting a stroller for a few days!

 The other nice thing about a stroller is that you can put all your stuff in it (food, souvenirs, anything else you want to carry) and that way you don’t have to carry it!